-This mantle is both really cool and really crucial all at the same time – this protective film is the skin’s primary defence against bacteria.
+This mantle is both excellent and crucial all at the same time – this protective film is the skin’s primary defence against bacteria.
 It is composed of sweat, sebaceous oil, and epidermal secretions.
-If disrupted, it becomes permeable to harmful bacteria, harsh ingredients, and pollutants.
+It becomes permeable to harmful bacteria, harsh ingredients, and pollutants if disrupted.

 We have put together an entire article that explains everything you need to know about your acid mantle in detail.

 Still, need more answers and want to drill down further on your skin concerns?